ovh/docs/pages/web/hosting/cms_manage_1_click_module/guide.en-sg.md

 > [!warning]
 >
 > Backing up your data is an essential part of the [securing of your websites](https://docs.ovh.com/sg/en/hosting/secure-website/).
-We recommend you to download regularly your data backup on a local device, such as an USB key or external hard drive, following the instructions in this [guide](https://docs.ovh.com/sg/en/hosting/export-a-website/).
+We recommend you to download regularly your data backup on a local device, such as an USB drive or external hard drive, following the instructions in this [guide](https://docs.ovh.com/sg/en/hosting/export-a-website/).
 >

 #### Step 1: identify the database linked to your module <a name="step1"></a>